Everything you need to know about Child Counseling

 Depending on the child’s age, parents can share more specifics such as: “You know how you’ve been having a hard time getting along with your family?
 A counselor will be able to help you get along better with others and help you work out your problems.”

-Having a few questions about the process answered before the first session may help ease some worries for your kiddo.
+Having a few questions about the child counseling process answered before the first session may help ease some worries for your kiddo.

 Our counselors utilize a strengths-based family approach to empower parents with effective techniques that will best help their child manage stress and big emotions.
 Our family-centered approach keeps parents in the loop every step of the way while supporting their child with absolute empathy and encouragement.